MICA-MNI/ENIGMA/docs/source/pages/loadct_doc/index.rst

 This page contains descriptions and examples to load our example data!

-This is an example dataset that includes 10 healthy controls (XX females, age±SD=XX.XX±XX.X) and 10 individuals with left-onset temporal lobe epilepsy (TLE, XX females, age±SD=XX.XX±XX.X).
+This is an example dataset that includes 10 healthy controls (7 females, age±SD=33.3±8.8 years) and 10 individuals with left-onset temporal lobe epilepsy (*TLE*, 7 females, age±SD=39.8±14.8 years).

 Load covariates data
 ------------------------------------